 What Does Being A Highly sensitive Person Mean for Everyday Life?

 Every human (and most animals), works best when their nervous system is running smoothly; not too stressed, but also not understimulated and bored.

 It doesn’t just stop there.
-HSPs process information more deeply too, which means reflecting on everything that’s said in a discussion, analysing motives and reactions, and having brains that are active at a high level for much of the time (even in the middle of the night!); so if you want a late night philosophy discussion about the meaning of life, find yourself an HSP!
+HSPs process information more deeply too, which means they reflect on everything that’s said in a discussion.
+They analyse motives and reactions, and have brains that are active at a high level for much of the time, even in the middle of the night.
+So if you want a late night philosophy discussion about the meaning of life, find yourself an HSP!

 Being HSP Sounds Hard, Are There Any Good Bits?!

 Yes!
 This in depth processing means that HSPs have a much more complex understanding of what’s happening in situations.
 They pick up the subtle clues and nuances that others might miss, and this gives them insight and intuition.

 Seeing the world in so much detail can also increase levels of creativity and innovation; so it’s no surprise that many artists, actors and creatives are HSP.

 And actually, seeing the world in technicolour and surround sound can be amazing!

 What About Overwhelm?

 This is one of the more difficult things that HSPs have to deal with.
 All this nervous system activity can be exhausting.
 What might seem like a walk in the park for a non-HSP, might feel like wading through treacle if you are.